Donau (horse): 1910: three-year-old season

 Ridden by Canadian-born jockey Fred Herbert, Donau won the 1910 Kentucky Derby in a close finish over Joe Morris at a time of 2:06 2/5 on a fast track, winning a total of $4,850 for Gerst.
 William Gerst had previously achieved a second-place finish in the 1907 Derby with his colt Zal and a third-place finish in the 1904 Derby with Brancas.
 Donau's trainer, George Ham, remarked on the colt's Derby win "The colt performed in a most remarkable manner and showed that he could go over a distance of ground, even though hard pressed by game opponents."

 After the Derby win, Donau's unruly behavior worsened to a point where he would lie down on the track if prompted too harshly by racetrack employees or trainers.
 In September 1910, Gerst temporarily retired Donau to his farm in Nashville with commentary in the Daily Racing Form suggesting that the break from racing was due to Donau being a "track demon" with a "disposition to do nothing asked of him."
 Donau was gelded at the end of his three-year-old season in an attempt to curb his behavior, but he was still fractious.
 However, in March 1912 he won the South Carolina Selling Stakes at Palmetto Park in Charleston, South Carolina.
 Donau was retired from flat racing in December 1912, at age five.

 Retirement and death

 Donau was in the process of being re-trained for steeplechasing when he died suddenly in February 1913 during an epidemic that killed three and sickened 18 other horses at the Nashville farm of William Gerst.
 On April 1, 2022 (William Gerst's 175th birthday) the Metro Nashville Historical Commission installed a Historical Marker at Vine Hill to memorialize Donau.
 The marker was sponsored by Scott Mertie, Nashville brewery historian and owner of the Nashville Brewing Company.

 Pedigree

+^ Donau is inbred 5S x 4D to the stallion Thormanby, meaning that he appears fifth generation (via Plaudit)^ on the sire side of his pedigree and fourth generation on the dam side of his pedigree.